ubuntu/ubuntu-project-docs/docs/reference/exception-SquidUpdates.rst

 The upstream project performs builds for different OSes and platforms from different branches in a continuous manner.
-This process is described in http://wiki.squid-cache.org/BuildFarm and is performed in Squid's own Jnekins instance at http://build.squid-cache.org/.
+This process is described in http://wiki.squid-cache.org/BuildFarm and is performed in Squid's own Jenkins instance at http://build.squid-cache.org/.

 .. _github_actions: